SophieVirtue/ume-fall-2018/README.md

 UME Academy Arcade is an extension the the UME Academy website (https://ume.academy/).
 The arcade hosts all of the games using a new and vibrant look.

-Welcome to UME Arcade !
+Welcome to UME Arcade!

 ![](themes/ume/giphy.gif)

-Technologies Used
+## Technologies Used
 - HTML
 - CSS
 - JavaScript